 In their own 2019 report, Polestar says that the Polestar 2 BEV (battery electric vehicle) has lower CO2 emissions during its lifetime than a Volvo XC40 ICE (internal combustion engine).

 The report finds that if the electricity is generated by wind power then the Polestar generates less than half of the CO2 emissions of an XC40 petrol/gasoline powered car.
-If the electricity is generated using an EU electricity mix then the emissions savings over the lifetime of the car is about 27%
+If the electricity is generated using an EU electricity mix then the emissions savings over the lifetime of the car is about 27%.

-This chart is updated daily.
+The chart is updated daily.

 The HadCRUT4 dataset from Climatic Research Unit, Univ of East Anglia and Hadley Centre (UK Met Office) shows the same trend.
 Note that the HadCRUT dataset refers to the average of 1961-1990, so it is slightly offset compared to the NASA dataset.
 This chart is updated monthly.